b-basa/ci-cd-python-testing-coverage/README.md

 docker run -it python-devops-template bash
 ```

+## GitHub Actions
+The repository is configured with a ci.yml file for GitHub Actions.
+It includes:
+- Linting
+- Testing with coverage
+- Docker image build

+The pipeline is triggered automatically when pushing to the repository.

 ## GitLab CI/CD
-The repository is configured with a .gitlab-ci.yml file for GitLab CI/CD pipelines.
+The repository also has a .gitlab-ci.yml file for GitLab CI/CD pipelines.
 It includes:
 - Linting
 - Testing with coverage
 - Docker image build

-The pipeline is triggered automatically when pushing to the repository.
+The pipeline would be triggered automatically if pushed to GitLab.

 ## Pre-commit Hooks
 This project uses pre-commit hooks for automatic linting and formatting.
 To install the hooks: